KilianMichiels/Thesis/README.md

 - Replace the IP in the 'FacialRecognition/General/constants.h' file with your IP and add ':9090' at the end.
 - Run the application.
 If the iPad is connected to the Double AND the ROS network, both bottom corners will be green.

-To get the data from the application you can run 'getApplicationData.py'
+To get the data from the application you can run 'getApplicationData.py' in /With_ROS/FacialRecognition_With_ROS/Python.

 You will see the following data in your terminal: